eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     bool read_data_sync(Session* session, ObjectId object_id, StreamId id);

 This API functions prepare requests for the *Micro RTPS Agent*.
-The client wait the status about of the state of these entities in the agent side.
+The *Client* waits the status about of the state of these XRCE entities in the *Agent* side.

-Write and read topics are asynchronous messages.
+Write and read Topics are asynchronous messages.
-For writing data, *micrortpsgen* creates a function for writing specific topics easily with the next form:
+For writing data, *Micro RTPS Gent* creates a function for writing specific Topics easily with the next form:

 .. code-block:: c

     bool write_TopicName(Session* session, ObjectId datawriter_id, StreamId stream_id, TopicName* topic);

-This functions only serialize the ``TopicName`` topic into the ``stream_id`` selected, do not send it to the agent.
+This functions only serialize the ``TopicName`` Topic into the ``stream_id`` selected, it do not send the Topic to the *Agent*.

-To send the serialized data to the agent you must call to the main library function:
+To send the serialized data to the *Agent* you must call to the main library function:

 .. code-block:: c